 The exception to that is if you're moving house to a different telephone exchange area, but if you're staying put - as it sounds like you are - you should be golden.

 We'll go into that in a bit more detail later, but here's the important bit first: if you want to keep the familiar digits, here's how you go about it.

 (Oh, and if you're here by accident looking for how to keep your mobile phone number, click the button below.)

 How do I keep my number when I switch phone or broadband packages?

 When you've found a deal you like (and - shameless plug - make sure you use broadbandchoices to compare your options), all you have to do is start the sign-up process, then…

-- If you're switching to or from Virgin Media or Hyperoptic - These providers use different cables to the others, so you'll have to manually cancel your old contract before you switch.
+- If you're switching to or from Virgin Media - Virgin Media uses different cables to the others, so you'll have to manually cancel your old contract before you switch.
 You should still be able to transfer your number - simply tell your new provider which company you were previously with along with your number, and they'll contact them and get it sorted for you.

 That's all there is to it - in short, your new provider will do all the busywork for you, so the only thing you need to think about is finding the best possible deal.